 U.S. Department of Homeland Security

-E. Darlene Bullock began serving as the Deputy Director of the U.S. Department of Homeland Security (DHS), Office of Small and Disadvantaged Business Utilization (OSDBU) in June 2015.
-Ms. Bullock is also a Senior Procurement Analyst in the OSDBU serving as the Program Manager for several small business programs to include: 8(a), small disadvantaged, and women-owned.
-She also is a Desk Officer providing technical procurement and small business support to four DHS operational contracting offices.
+Ms. Bullock joined the OSDBU in January 2011 as the Program Manager for several small business programs to include: 8(a), small disadvantaged, and women-owned.
+As a Desk Officer, she provided technical procurement and small business support to four DHS operational contracting offices.

-Ms. Bullock has over 27 years of experience in procurement, federal assistance, and acquisitions management.
-Before joining the OSDBU in January 2011, Ms. Bullock was a Division Director and Contracting Officer in the DHS, Office of Procurement Operations (OPO).
+Before joining the OSDBU, Ms. Bullock was a Division Director and Contracting Officer in the DHS, Office of Procurement Operations (OPO).
 OPO is one of the largest procurement divisions in DHS obligating about $4 - 4.5 Billion a year.
 Her division was responsible for supporting the Office of the Secretary and other high-visibility offices at DHS Headquarters.
 Ms. Bullock oversaw and managed the award process of the first DHS-wide Program Management, Administrative, Clerical, and Technical Services (PACTS) Indefinite Delivery Indefinite Quantity (IDIQ) Contracts which were set-aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSBs).
-PACTS had an estimated value at $1.5 Billion.
-The award of PACTS enabled DHS to meet and exceed the 3% SDVOSB goal for the first time in Fiscal Year 2010.
+PACTS had an estimated value at $1.5 billion.
+The award of PACTS I enabled DHS to meet and exceed the 3% SDVOSB goal for the first time in Fiscal Year 2010.
+DHS continues to meet or exceed the SDVOSB goal.

-Ms. Bullock has held leadership positions at several Federal and local agencies including the Department of Homeland Security Headquarters, U.S. Agency for International Development, U. S. Department of Commerce, District of Columbia Government, and the U.S. Army.
+With over 28 years of experience in procurement, federal assistance, and acquisitions management, Ms. Bullock has held leadership positions at several Federal and local agencies including DHS, U.S. Agency for International Development, U. S. Department of Commerce, District of Columbia Government, and the U.S. Army.

 Manager, Professional & Technical ServicesUnited States Postal Service (USPS)